 With over 180,000 residents potentially on the road at any given time, driving in McKinney can be challenging.
 In fact, sometimes the driving can get as spicy as the salsa at Cristina’s.

 McKinney can be a dangerous place to drive, both physically and fiscally.
-McKinney averages around 1,400 collisions per year, with nearly a third resulting in injuries or fatalities.
+McKinney averages 1,400 collisions annually, with nearly a third resulting in injuries or fatalities.

 The Easiest Way to Take Defensive Driving in McKinney?
 Do it Online